shakao/skillmap-game-of-life/activity1.md

 ![Gif of multiple pentadecathlon patterns in game of life](https://raw.githubusercontent.com/shakao/skillmap-game-of-life/master/images/gospers-penta.gif)

 ✨ Experiment by changing the ``||conways:set initial state||`` block by clicking on grey box to produce your own intial state.
+See how your initial state evolves in the game window!

 #### ~ tutorialhint